March is Brain Injury Awareness Month!

 - Ensure workers are provided with high-quality, undamaged head protection and PPE that meet applicable standards, including ANSI standards.

 - Adopt comprehensive fall protection and height-related hazard guidelines.

 - Implement self-auditing to regularly assess safety policies and make changes as needed.

-- Address unsafe worksite conditions promptly by repairing, replacing, and / or adequately warning about potential hazards.
+- Address unsafe conditions promptly by repairing, replacing, and posting warnings.

-- Ensure all machinery, equipment, vehicles and tools are in working order and properly serviced.
+- Ensure all machinery, equipment, vehicles, and tools are properly serviced.

 Seeking Compensation After a Brain Injury